Bob Simmons, left, holding court...

 What is commonly known as "A Simmons Board" is a long, parallel outlined displacement hull.
 Rails are blade thin, and the deck has a distinct 'S shape'.
 Built of balsa and glass...

-...or, made of a styrofoam core, covered with plywood and glass.
+...or, made of a styrofoam core, covered with a thin plywood veneer and glass.
 (The first foamie!)

 The Simmons Board was clearly the first modern surfboard.
-He blew open the design paradigm, taking boards from 100 pound slabs of solid wood to sleek, lightweight, glass covered hulls.
+He literally blew open the design paradigm...taking boards from 100 pound slabs of solid wood to sleek, lightweight, glass covered planing hulls.
 He provided an undreamed of design canvas that builders like Downing, Quigg and Velzy ran with after Bob's untimely passing in 1954.

 There were so many groundbreaking advancements swirling around Simmons' boards, it's hard to comprehend that one man -- with a bad arm -- was capable of developing it all in such a short time: